ArtisticPhoenix/eJinn/README.md

 ]
 ```

-You can orginze your exceptions by nesting them in the interfaces.
+You can organize your exceptions by nesting them in the interfaces.
 You can duplicate error codes, only if they are in the same exception. **eJinn** will let you know if there is anything wrong.
 ```php
 [
     "interfaces" => [